 - Impression kit is also included in the sticker price.

 AlignerCo’s standard pricing beats the rest of the field by a long shot.
-Their listed price is $1,145, which is several hundred dollars cheaper than the industry average.
-This upfront cost includes your aligners, impression kit, and aftercare retainers.
+Their listed price is $1,145 (or $1,345 for their NightOnly aligners), which is several hundred dollars cheaper than the industry average.
+This upfront cost includes your aligners, impression kit, and one set of aftercare retainers.

 Payment Plan Options

 The initial cost isn’t everything, though.
-Most people don’t have $1,200-2,400 of disposable cash in their pocket, so financing is an important part of aligner affordability.
+Most people don’t have $1,000+ of cash in their pocket, so financing is an important part of aligner treatment affordability.
 Both of these companies offer financing, but there are subtle differences between their plans: